Gamergeo/videoManager/README.md

 Not ok yet, there is some architecture problems.
 We need to have proper interface for each viewmodel to simplify
     - 0.7.5 : CrudService / Refactoring
     - 0.7.6 : Drag&drop tag on video
+- 0.8 : Well i'm done, mvvmfx
+	- 0.8.1 : Integrating mvvmfx
+Its was interesting to try to adapt mvvm pattern alone but it seems far too time consuming just to have basic features.
+So i'm integrating mvvmfx.
+As my lib was finall;y close to mvvmfx, integration seems easy